btown-side-projects/angryponies/README.md

 ### Technical Details

 Angry Ponies uses a novel technique to intercept all asynchronous HTTP calls, including image tags.
 Like many HTML5 Canvas games, Angry Birds Chrome loads images to draw to a canvas by setting `img.src` on objects from `new Image(w,h)` or `document.createElement('img')`.
 While the constructors can be overloaded, there's no (reliable) information at constuction time to determine which element is which, and defining custom setters and getters for `src` can break the browser's drawing code.
 However, by overloading the constructors to add those objects to a queue, then remapping elements in the queue on the next event tick, the sources can be reset after they are first set to the original content, allowing remapping.
 Similarly, `XmlHttpRequest.prototype.open` can be remapped for JSON and media requests.
+Then, to allow cross-origin resource sharing, we set `Access-Control-Allow-Origin` to `*` as described [here][7].

 [1]: http://angryponies.herokuapp.com
 [2]: http://chrome.angrybirds.com